-As you consider the best level, here are some points to consider
+As you determine the best level for your student, here are some points to consider:

-Maturity: The appropriateness of the book’s themes or subject matter (loss, struggle, conflict, etc.) for the child’s age and maturity level may influence the decision as well.
-It is important to remember that although a student may have the reading skills for an upper grade book, it does not necessarily mean that it is the best fit as regards emotional readiness for these same books or that they will be able to glean as much from them than they could if they waited until they were a bit older.
+Maturity: The appropriateness of the book’s themes or subject matter (loss, struggle, conflict, etc.) for the child’s age and maturity level may influence your decision as well.
+It is important to remember that although a student may have the reading skills to engage a more advanced book, he or she may not necessarily be ready for the subject matter.
+Young students who are especially strong readers may not be able to glean as much from higher level books as they would if they approached them a bit later.
 While teachers will not dwell on such topics, here are some examples of topics which may come up at various levels:

 - Level 4: violence against animals (Call of the Wild) and humans, rare use of mild profane language in literature (Where the Red Fern Grows)

 - Level 5: all of the above + politics, racism, male/female relationships, atomic bomb, mass destruction, disease, minor references to adultery (Legends of King Arthur), fantasy violence including dismemberment (Beowulf)

 - Level 6 and 7: all of the above + suicide (Shakespeare and Greek dramatists), graphic depictions of war (Homer), philosophical speculation (Plato and Greek philosophers), incest (Oedipus Rex), premeditated murder (Crime and Punishment), adultery (no graphic depictions), and references to alcohol use (1984)

 Again, these themes are infrequent, but they do occur in the reading, and these details are meant to help you judge what your own children are ready to handle.
 Teachers will strive to handle each topic as it comes up with sensitivity, candor, and grace.